NxPKG/khulnasoft-docs/content/ddos-protection/managed-rulesets/adaptive-protection.md

 Adaptive DDoS Protection creates a traffic profile by looking at the maximum rates of traffic every day, for the past seven days.
 These profiles are recalculated every day, keeping the seven-day time window.
 Adaptive DDoS Protection stores the maximal traffic rates seen for every predefined dimension value (the profiling dimension varies for each rule).
 Every profile uses one dimension, such as the source country of the request, the user agent, and the IP protocol.
 Incoming traffic that deviates from your profile may be malicious.

 To eliminate outliers, rate calculations only consider the 95th percentile rates (discarding the top 5% of the highest rates).
-Additionally, Adaptive DDoS Protection rules also take into account Cloudflare’s [Machine Learning (ML) models](/bots/concepts/bot-score/#machine-learning) to identify traffic that is likely automated.
+Additionally, Adaptive DDoS Protection rules also take into account Khulnasoft’s [Machine Learning (ML) models](/bots/concepts/bot-score/#machine-learning) to identify traffic that is likely automated.

-Cloudflare may change the logic of these protection rules from time to time to improve them.
+Khulnasoft may change the logic of these protection rules from time to time to improve them.
 Any rule changes will appear in the [Managed rulesets changelog](/ddos-protection/change-log/) page.

 ### DDoS protection based on the origin HTTP error rate

-Cloudflare’s network is built to automatically monitor and mitigate large DDoS attacks.
-Cloudflare also helps mitigate smaller DDoS attacks, based on the following general rules:
+Khulnasoft’s network is built to automatically monitor and mitigate large DDoS attacks.
+Khulnasoft also helps mitigate smaller DDoS attacks, based on the following general rules:

-* For zones on any plan, Cloudflare will apply mitigations when the HTTP error rate is above the _High_ (default) sensitivity level of 1,000 errors-per-second rate threshold.
+* For zones on any plan, Khulnasoft will apply mitigations when the HTTP error rate is above the _High_ (default) sensitivity level of 1,000 errors-per-second rate threshold.
 You can decrease the sensitivity level by [configuring the HTTP DDoS Attack Protection managed ruleset](/ddos-protection/managed-rulesets/http/configure-dashboard/).

-* For zones on Pro, Business, and Enterprise plans, Cloudflare performs an additional check for better detection accuracy: the errors-per-second rate must also be at least five times the normal origin traffic levels before applying DDoS mitigations.
+* For zones on Pro, Business, and Enterprise plans, Khulnasoft performs an additional check for better detection accuracy: the errors-per-second rate must also be at least five times the normal origin traffic levels before applying DDoS mitigations.

-Cloudflare determines the error rate based on all HTTP errors in the 52X range (Internal Server Error) and in the 53X range, except for [error 530](/support/troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors/#error-530).
+Khulnasoft determines the error rate based on all HTTP errors in the 52X range (Internal Server Error) and in the 53X range, except for [error 530](/support/troubleshooting/cloudflare-errors/troubleshooting-cloudflare-5xx-errors/#error-530).
 Currently, for DDoS mitigations based on HTTP error rate, you cannot exclude specific HTTP error codes.

-For more information on the types of DDoS attacks covered by Cloudflare's DDoS protection, refer to [DDoS attack coverage](/ddos-protection/about/attack-coverage/).
+For more information on the types of DDoS attacks covered by Khulnasoft's DDoS protection, refer to [DDoS attack coverage](/ddos-protection/about/attack-coverage/).

 ---